What to Know

 Although it came out as an Apple Watch Series 1, it was soon replaced by a better model with the same name.
 The original watch then became known as the Apple Watch Series 0, or the first-generation Apple Watch.

 You can still buy this Apple Watch if you shop around on eBay or another marketplace.
 It can cost you as little as $35, and it has many features for a 2015 smartwatch.
 Keep in mind that it is not water-resistant and, therefore, cannot track swimming workouts.
-However, I don’t recommend that you buy anything older than a Series 3 due to the lack of software support.

-Apple Watch Series 1
+Return to topApple Watch Series 1

 This is technically the second model of the Apple Watch.
 It can cost as much as $80, which makes it a questionable purchase since a new Series 3 is only twice the cost with many improvements.
 This model is significantly better than the first generation but pales in comparison to the newer Apple Watch models.

-Apple Watch Series 2
+Return to topApple Watch Series 2

 Apple Watch Series 3

-Some downsides include the outdated display that's 30 percent smaller than the Series SE and Series 6.
+The Apple Watch Series 3 is water-resistant, offers high and low heart rate notifications, irregular heart rhythm notifications, and many other excellent features.
+Some downsides include the outdated display that's 30 percent smaller than the first-gen SE and Series 6.
 It also doesn't support Family Setup and isn't available with cellular data.
-It is still a great watch, but personally, I feel like the Apple Watch Series SE is more worth it.
+It is still a great watch, but the Apple Watch SE (2nd Gen) is more worth it if you are looking for a newer yet budget-friendly model.

 Apple Watch Series 4

-Apple Watch Series 5
+Return to topApple Watch Series 5

-Apple Watch Series SE (1st Gen)
+Apple Watch SE (1st Gen)

-The Apple Watch Series SE has a sleek look and the larger display of the Apple Watch Series 6 without the steep price tag.
+The first-generation Apple Watch SE has a sleek look and the larger display of the Apple Watch Series 6 without the steep price tag.
 It is available as a GPS+Cellular watch and has many great features, like support for Family Setup.

 Apple Watch Series 6